Berjees/Project-vea/README.md

 # VEA
 Nea is a Python/Django backend used to fetch news using RSS feeds and then cluster similar news together and display as a REST API that can be used in other applications

+#Important Reference
+VEA is heavily based on https://github.com/matagus/django-planet for fetching the news feeds.

+To integrate the project add 'planet' to your installed application in your project settings.

+Also I have included a demo project to see the settings.

+If you wish to only see the cosine similarity code it is in the clustering folder.